pitosalas/cleancont/output/2023-01-02-opinion-the-alt-right-manipulated-my-comic-then-ai-claimed-it.md

 ---
 title: "Opinion | The Alt-Right Manipulated My Comic.
 Then A.I.
 Claimed It."
-subtitle: "[ Opinion | The Alt-Right Manipulated My Comic.
+subtitle: "Opinion | The Alt-Right Manipulated My Comic.
 Then A.I.
-Claimed It.]( https://www.nytimes.com/2022..."
+Claimed It."
 category: "1"
 tags: ["654", "655", "2340", "889", "1542", "2342"]
 date: "2023-01-02"